 Connecting the Region's Cycling Network Means Building a Future for Bikes in Metro Vancouver

-Over 40% of people want to cycle but currently don’t, and for many of them it’s because they are scared.
-As a result of an inadequate cycling network, a lot of people are unable to find safe bike routes to the locations that they want to visit and therefore perceive riding a bike to be a risky activity.
+Over 40% of people want to cycle but currently don’t, and for many of them it’s because they are scared of unsafe route conditions.
+As a result of an inadequate cycling network, a lot of people are unable to find safe bike routes to their destinations and therefore perceive riding a bike to be a risky activity.
 By not cycling, this 40% are missing out on benefits including saving time and money and being healthier as a result of getting regular exercise.
 If these people could feel safe cycling then the local community would also benefit as increased bike use reduces the strain on the transportation network and contributes to a greener, cleaner environment.

 We're looking to the provincial government, TransLink and municipalities to work together to fill critical gaps in our cycling network, and provide the policies, laws, education and promotion needed to support the fastest-growing mode of transportation in Metro Vancouver.